ASGE Ambassador Program

 Cuenca, Ecuador

-In November 2011, thirty physicians participated in hands-on training sessions and approximately 55 patients were treated with diagnostic/therapeutic endoscopy procedures during the program.
+In November 2011, thirty physicians participated in hands-on training sessions conducted by ASGE Ambassadors.
+During the program, approximately 55 patients were treated with various diagnostic and therapeutic endoscopy procedures.
 The program focused on upper GI tract malignancies and GI bleeding (variceal and non-variceal).

 Solomon Islands